bruceythegoosey/Acer-C720-Hackintosh/README.md

 ### OpenCore Legacy

 ###
-Note: Need a project?
-The original Cypress driver from CoolStar needs ported from the original VoodooI2C to a Voodoo Satalite.

 Note: Bluetooth may work on High Sierra and earlier with BTFirmwareUploader or ATH9Kfixup but has not been tested recently.
 Kexts will not load properly on Mojave and newer.